apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 > The real framework is more complex.
 Here are reported only the relevant components

-All machines use Ubuntu distribution but commands reported here should worh for other distributions with some modifications.
+All machines use Ubuntu distribution but commands reported here should work for other distributions with some modifications.
 The username used throughout this article will be **"sysop"** So the home directory will be indicated as **"/home/sysop"** or **"~/"**.

 # Create a Certification authority and certificates